Uncertainty Decomposition for Bayes-Filtered Transformers via Bayesian Predictive Inference: Background

-where $\pi$ is the probability law of $\tilde P$.
-In other words, conditional on the random measure $\tilde P$, the sequence is i.i.d.\ with distribution $\tilde P$.
-The random measure $\tilde P$ is called the \emph{directing random measure}, and in Bayesian terms it plays the role of the model itself, while its law $\pi$ acts as the prior over models.
+If $(Z_n)_{n \ge 0}$ is infinitely \textbf{exchangeable}, \emph{de Finetti's representation theorem} guarantees the existence of a random probability measure $\tilde P$ on $\mathcal Z$ such that, conditionally on $\tilde P = P$, the observations $Z_1, Z_2, \ldots$ are i.i.d.\ from $P$.
+Equivalently, $\tilde P$ is the almost-sure limit of the predictive rule $(P_n)_{n \ge 0}$ \citep{fortini23predictionbased}.
+Such a $\tilde P$ is called the \emph{directing random measure}: it plays the role of the statistical model, and its probability law $\pi$ is the prior distribution.